 The applicable interest rate is half (50%) the 90‐day Bank Bill Swap Rate.

 The administration and legal fee will be charged on the whole loan and will be deducted from the first drawdown.
-This fee will cover all of SQ’s administration and legal costs for the whole term of the loan.
+This fee will cover all of Screen Queensland’s administration and legal costs for the whole term of the loan.

-The Applicant will be required to pay its own legal and other costs, but not those of SQ.
+The Applicant will be required to pay its own legal and other costs, but not those of Screen Queensland.

 Provision should be made in any relevant budget or finance plan for the payment of interest and administration fee.